 Transitioning to regenerative agriculture can also create a variety of meaningful local jobs at all points from farm to table: from the gal who creates a mountain of rich compost, to the guy who prunes the 'ulu and avo trees, to the chef who turns it all into ono grinds for locals and visitors.

 Finally, more than any other issue, food and farming bring people together, providing common ground to connect on regardless of race, culture, or political persuasion.
-Who doesn't like a nice plate of food?
+Who doesn't love a nice plate of food?

 Making it happen

 Building a sustainable and resilient local food system will require more than increasing the number of farms and improving farming techniques.
 Our current systems of laws, regulations, patents, lobbying, and elections all stack the deck in favor of large corporate entities that value profits foremost and hold allegiance to no particular place.
 To be successful a local food movement needs to be part of a larger movement that understands and works to change the impacts of corporate power in our society.
 Along with other issues like health care, energy, and economic inequality, there will be no sustained progress unless deeper changes to political and economic structures are tackled.